 In general, a good rule of thumb when partaking in a plant-based diet is to combine complementary sources of protein.
 A lot of times these are incomplete on their own, but when combined they can provide all the amino acids.
 Eating rice and beans in combination is a common example of complementary protein sources.(5) Amaranth is also an excellent source of protein.
-Learn more about amaranth here.

-Key chia seed benefits
+Key chia seeds benefits

-- Promotes digestion
+- Promotes digestive health

 - Helps boost energy

-- Promotes healthy brain activity
+- Supports healthy brain activity

 - Promotes healthy heart function

-- Supports healthy hair and skin
+- Nourishes healthy hair and skin

 Cold-pressed from organically grown chia seeds, this oil is an excellent source of omega-3 fatty acids and vitamin E. Vitamin E is a powerful antioxidant helps to protect your body cells from the damaging effects of the free radicals.
 Chia seed oil is a perfect addition to soups and pastas.